Julian-Wyatt/Attractor/README.md

  I then have the run method (aka the draw method), which is called every frame.
 Firstly it checks whether the renderer is undefined or not and draws a black rectangle with a low alpha value, which makes the particles look like they appear to fade.

  The method then checks whether the mouse is not pressed and runs the Perlin Noise function and assigns runOnce to false (I will explain what this does later).
 If the mouse is pressed, it updates the mouseX and mouseY values and then checks whether the random colour checkbox is pressed, and runOnce is false, so it will update the colours of all of the particles so that each one is different.
 The this.runOnce is then used to make sure it only runs once rather than every frame the mouse button is held down.
- After those checks, the attractor method is ran when the mouse is down.
+ After those checks, the attractor method is run when the mouse is down.
  The final check for the function is that if the renderer is assigned then it will update the image it is placed on.

  ### Clear Button Function